This section includes frequently asked questions (FAQs) about careers in North Yorkshire Fire & Rescue Service (NYFRS).

 - How do I apply to become a wholetime firefighter?

-- How do I apply to become a retained (part-time) firefighter?
+- How do I apply to become a retained (on call) firefighter?

 - What are the age limits?